 Why & How Are Business Podcasts Growing

-The beauty of podcasts is that people can listen anywhere and anytime.
-Around 2006, in the early days of podcasting, only 22 percent of the adult population in the U.S. knew about podcasting.
-In 2020, that number skyrocketed to 75 percent.
+The beauty of podcasts is that people can listen anywhere and at any time.
+Around 2006, in the early days of podcasting, only 22% of the adult population in the U.S. was familiar with podcasting.
+Today, that number skyrocketed to >75 percent.

 In the United States, podcast market projections indicate that almost 80 million people will listen to at least one podcast episode each week.
 More importantly, podcast listeners tend to be affluent, young, and well-educated.
 They are also more open to podcast advertising, which could provide additional revenue for your company.

-Media companies like iHeart are taking full advantage of the growth in podcasting.
+Media companies like iHeart are capitalizing fully on the growth in podcasting.
 You may recall that in 2018, iHeartMedia filed for bankruptcy protection.
-By the end of 2019, the company showed revenue of $3.68 billion.
+By the end of 2019, the company reported revenue of $3.68 billion.

 Promoting Your Business Podcast